'Hello' from Peter Cummings, Head of Senior School

 Based on the Australian Curriculum and Queensland Authority syllabus, the Peace Lutheran College curriculum follows sound educational theory and practice and also evaluates and responds critically to current educational trends.

-It is engaging and relevant, cultivating a desire for each child to work towards reaching their full potential.
+It is engaging and relevant, cultivating a desire for each student to work towards reaching their full potential.